uc-cdis/gdc-cohort-copilot/gdc-cohort-llm/README.md

-# Cohort-LLM
+# GDC Cohort LLM

-We experiment with multiple variations of model and data mixture for training Cohort-LLM.
+We experiment with multiple variations of model and data mixture for training GDC Cohort LLM.
 After training, we inference the trained models to evaluate their generations.
 Our `run.sh` script executes all of our experimental variations; an example workflow is as follows:

 ### Train model
 ```bash